Egozit/sei-monitoring/README.md

-# Sei node monitoring tool
+# Sei node monitoring tool manual guide

 To monitor you node your should install and configure:
 * [InfluxDB](https://www.influxdata.com/products/influxdb/)